Big Garden Birdwatch: why every count matters

 Take part

-We know that many of you who enjoy doing Big Garden Birdwatch also give nature a helping hand through actions such as feeding the birds, putting up nest boxes and by wildlife-friendly gardening.
+We know that many of you who enjoy doing Big Garden Birdwatch also give nature a helping hand through actions such as wildlife-friendly gardening, putting up nest boxes and feeding the birds.
 And it’s actions like these that really can make all the difference.
 So take part in the Birdwatch with pride!

 Find Out More!